 It seems us old girls are not the only ones to take self-image seriously.
-Recent trends in the beauty industry tells us that men are willing to go that extra mile to look their best, with men making up 15 percent of the clients for Botox.
+Recent trends in the beauty industry tells us that men are willing to go that extra mile to look their best, with men making up 15 percent of the clients for Anti-wrinkle injections.

 U.S total cosmetic procedures for men rose 22 per cent from 2000 to the end of 2012, according to the American Society of Plastic Surgeons.
 But they aren’t going to run about and tell their friends, colleagues or even families anytime soon.

 Dr. Russell Kusden past president of the Australasian College of Plastic Surgery explained to News.com.au that men deny they are having any form of cosmetic surgery due to social pressure.

 Geoffrey Lyons from the Australian Society of Plastic Surgeons explains that:

 “Self confidence is one of the biggest ‘gains’ from cosmetic procedures.
 Men who undergo cosmetic surgery have often been bothered by a cosmetic ‘problem’ for many years, and seek to correct it to improve their self-esteem.
 Others may simply want to look younger and feel a ‘fresher’ look will help them in the workforce and socially.”

 But before you guys run off and book in your next cosmetic procedure thinking it is the sure cure to any image or employment problem take these points into account;

 1. Do your research